Nomad-Media/samples/nomad-samples/react/wc-player-react-sample/README.md

 3. In order to play/pause from external button controls you have to set the `force-start` and `force-pause` input properties of the wc-player.
 Then you have to bind the values to a button handler.
 There is a working example in App.js.
 You can also see in the example below how the two inputs are bound.

 There is a `playerEventsChanges` event thrown by the wc-player that has a certain type.
-Here is the current event type list: `sourceloaded`, `play`, `pause`, `playbackfinished` and `ended`.
-Note that `playbackfinished` is for bitmovin and `ended` is for videojs.
-These events are fired when the playback ends.
+Here is the current event type list: `sourceloaded`, `play`, `pause` and `ended`.
 You can refer to some example screenshots in the `screenshots` folder.

 ```